John Butching (????-1560) and Amy Clement (????-1560).

 John Butching’s birth date is a mystery, principally because the requirement to register baptisms, marriages and burials had not been introduced at the time.
 It was only in 1538 that Henry VIII and his trusted adviser Thomas Cromwell made it law.

-John was a tenant farmer, resident of a property that had over time come to be known by the family’s surname of Butching.
-Butchings is known these days as Ridge Green Farm and lies in the southern part of Nutfield.
-It was the home of the Butching family from at least the 15th century and in 1477 the court rolls of Reigate Manor show that it constituted a tenement and 30 acres.
+John Snr was a tenant farmer, resident of a copyhold property that had over time come to be known by the family surname as Butchings or Butchens.
+It’s known these days as Ridge Green Farm and lies in the southern part of Nutfield.
+Manorial records show it was the home of the Butching family from at least 1431 and in 1477 the court rolls of Reigate Manor noted that it constituted a tenement and 30 acres.
 Copyhold essentially involved a tenant holding the property from the Lord of the Manor in return for certain duties, such as working for the manor for a set number of days each year.
 This had gradually been changed to a monetary rent and in 1560 this was 4s 31/2d – a figure that remained unchanged into the 19th century.
 In effect, the Butchings were still regarded as ‘possessions’ of the local lord and copyhold was the modern version of villeinage.
+With copyhold, a tenancy was inherited invariably by the deceased person’s heir.

-John and his wife had a number of children:
+John Snr and his wife Amy had a number of children:

-- Joan Butching (1543?-1594), my 12th great aunt.
-I’ve not been able to locate a baptism for Joan for it’s likely that she was born in or around the mid 1540s in Nutfield, Surrey.
-I suspect she married Roger Mercer at St Mary’s Church in Bletchingley on 24 April 1540.
-Although her name has been transcribed as Norton, this may be an error.
-The reason I suspect this is that her brother William left a will on his death in 1607 in which he left “to sister Mercer, wife of Roger Mercer, a bushel and a half of wheat”.
-J E B Gover, A Mawer and F M Stenton in The Place Names of Surrey (Cambridge 1934) suggests that Mercers Farm in Nutfield earned its name from Joan’s husband Roger but research in the area and by Nutfield Local History Group suggests that the name is a lot older and derives from the word ‘marsh’.
+- Joan Butching (?1540-1594), my 11th great grand-aunt.
+I’ve not been able to locate a baptism for Joan for it’s likely that she was born in or around the mid 1540s in Nutfield, Surrey, and registers have not survived for this period.
+It’s possible that she married Roger Mercer at St Mary’s Church in Bletchingley on 24 April 1570 as her brother William left his “sister Mercer, wife of Roger Mercer, a bushel and a half of wheat” in his will of 1607.
+However, that woman’s name has been transcribed as Norton, Morton and Worton in the marriage register.
+Was this an error or was this Joan’s second marriage?
+J E B Gover, A Mawer and F M Stenton in The Place Names of Surrey (Cambridge 1934) suggest that Mercers Farm in Nutfield earned its name from Joan’s husband Roger but research in the area and by Nutfield Local History Group suggests that the name is a lot older and could well derive from the word ‘marsh’.
+Assuming I have the right relationship, Roger died in 1617 and was buried in Bletchingley on 11 June.
+Joan is doubtless the Widow Mercer buried there on 4 June 1627.
+I’ve found no evidence yet of them having children.

 So who were John’s ancestors?